 Services are limited during Covid-19.
 Recreate with members of your household.
 There is no water at the campground: bring your own water, hand soap, and hand sanitizer.
 Keep your distance.
 Give others plenty of room whether you are on a trail or in a parking lot.
 Follow the CDC social distancing guidelines for staying six feet away from others.
 Be prepared to cover your nose and mouth if you’re near others.
 If sick, stay at home.
 Please continue to monitor this page for status updates.
 We are following the guidelines from our agency and the CDC regarding COVID-19, closely monitoring the situation and responding to current conditions.

 The status of Hawk Campground will be changed with updates to guidance from state and local public health authorities.
-Currently, you can reserve three weeks in advance.

 No further emails will be sent.
 Your confirmation is your permit.